A Dream Written in Ink

 My Hero’s Journey

-As a young man, when people would ask me what I wanted to write about, I would clench my fists before me as if grabbing something tangible and say, “You know…life!”
+As a young man, when people would ask me what I wanted to write about, I would clench my fists as if grabbing something tangible and say, “You know…life!”
 While I did not yet have the skill, craft, or life experience to bring words to the feelings, sensations, and storms of the human experience, I instinctually knew that if I wanted to have big things to write about, I had to have big experiences.

-That idea led me all across the world—volunteering at an orphanage in Tanzania; working in Berlin for a global corporation; working at an Irish bar on Crete; working as a school photographer’s assistant in Vietnam and China; volunteering for India’s most important environmental lawyer; trying to create my own travel show with a friend in Europe; having solo adventures through South Africa; taking improv classes and fronting a band in Seattle when I barely knew how to play guitar; moving to Mexico first to finish my book and later for love; and making a bunch of other bad decisions along the way—which as it turns out makes for good stories.
+That idea led me all across the world—volunteering at an orphanage in Tanzania; working in Berlin for a global corporation; working at an Irish bar on Crete; working as a school photographer’s assistant in Vietnam and China; volunteering for India’s most important environmental lawyer; trying to create my own travel show with a friend in Europe; having solo adventures through South Africa; taking improv classes and fronting a band in Seattle when I barely knew how to play guitar; moving to first Mexico to finish my book (and later for love); and making a bunch of other bad decisions along the way—which as it turns out makes for good stories.

 MY WORK